 As muscles degenerate in a person with DMD, the muscle fibers are replaced by fat and connective tissue in a process called fibrosis.
 Fibrosis is similar to scarring, and the presence of fibrotic tissue in muscle impedes proper function and repair.
 In fact, scientists have observed that the extent of fibrosis in DMD muscle tracks with diminished function.
 Thus, MDA-supported researchers are investigating whether muscle function might be protected by medications, termed anti-fibrotics, that reduce this fibrosis.
 In addition, scientists hope that reducing fibrosis also may help increase the efficacy of other potential therapies.
 MDA has invested almost $4 million into investigating the potential of such therapies.

-A third approach is to target connective tissue growth factor (CTGF), a common mediator of fibrotic disease.
+Targeting connective tissue growth factor (CTGF) is a common mediator of fibrotic disease.
 MDA has supported foundational work demonstrating a benefit of inhibiting CTGF in a mouse model of DMD.
 This work showed that CTGF reduces the ability of damaged muscle cells to repair themselves and promotes muscle fibrosis, and that inhibiting CTGF reduces muscle fibrosis and improves muscle function.
 Based on this preclinical work, a company called FibroGen is now developing a CTGF inhibitor, called FG-3019.
 FibroGen has recently received clearance from the FDA to begin phase 2 clinical testing of FG-3019 in DMD and received orphan drug status from the FDA.
 In addition, FG-3019 also has been tested in phase 2 clinical studies for idiopathic pulmonary fibrosis, where it was shown to reverse fibrosis in a significant number of patients.
 Currently, FibroGen plans a phase 3 trial for idiopathic pulmonary fibrosis in adults and elderly.